Kl4rry/crust/README.md

 ## Questions to be answered
 Should lists expand to multiple arguments when passed to a function.
 Should this depend on if it is an internal or external command?
 Should return take a expr as optional parameter?

+## Ideas
+All env variables should be stored in the same way as normal variable only with a flag.
+When a process is started all env variables in scope should be collected and passed to the child.